topher235/royal-grid/ideas.md

   - Rewarded ads for currency

 - Shop
-  - Buy currency to unlock effects and characters without going through progression system
+  - Buy currency to unlock effects, characters, and maps without going through progression system
+  - Buy cosmetics, e.g. new piece sprites, new board design, new animations
   - Buy ad removal

+- Tutorial explain on first load
+  - Cycle through the basics in a carousel of illustrations

+- Easy/tutorial mode
+  - Player presses a piece and the game shows valid positions + a preview of points that will be awarded when the player captures the other piece

+- Statistics
+  - Number of games played
+  - Best score
+  - Average score
+  - Number of pieces captured

+- Transfer data
+  - User should be given some way to transfer data
+  - Stored on server with a temporary login (24 hours?)
+  - Export/import file with encrypted contents
+  - Google play / apple cloud backup